alexandretea/env-config/README.md

 # kickstarters
 this repository contains:
 - configuration files
-- small tools which helps to start out projects development
+- small tools to set up a development environment